21 Best RV Campgrounds on the Beach | East Coast Guide

 3. Sandy Neck Beach Park

 Sandy Neck Beach Park is 4,700 acres and offers campsites directly on the beach.
-If you’re taking an RV it must have both gray water and septic tanks.
-Your vehicle may also be required to pass a beach driving test to make sure it can maneuver through the sand.
-But once on the beach you can be secluded and enjoy sunbathing, swimming, surf fishing and you can even have a fire right on the beach!
+If you’re taking an RV, it must have both gray water and septic tanks.
+Your vehicle may also be required to pass a beach driving test to ensure it can maneuver through the sand.
+But once on the beach, you can be secluded and enjoy sunbathing, swimming, surfing, fishing, and even having a fire right on the beach!

 The park also offers miles of hiking trails through marshlands and a maritime forest.
-If you are like to walk or run the beach, this beach is perfect as it has a very long stretch.
-Make sure you bring water shoes since the beach has a lot of rocks.
+If you like to walk or run on the beach, this beach is perfect as it has a very long stretch.
+Ensure you bring water shoes since the beach has a lot of rocks.
 Not big rocks, but enough that you will want to wear your flip-flops or water shoes.

 This is a great place for families and small children to enjoy the water.
 Depending on the tides there can be many shallow tidal pools at low tide for the kids to play in and be safe.
 The beach is dog-friendly, with miles of beach to enjoy.